 This will turn it into a Team title card, indicating there is no appointed leader for the Team contained below it.

-6. Removing Contributors and Roles
+6. Removing Users and Roles

-When you're in Edit Chart mode, you can remove both Roles and/or the Contributors filling them.
-Hover (or right click) over the card you want to modify and then move your cursor to "Remove".
+When you're in Edit Chart mode, you can remove both Roles and/or the users filling them.
+Hover (or right click) over the Role card you want to modify and then move your cursor to "Remove".
 You'll then see various options based on which card you have selected.
 Those options may include:

 - Card (will remove the Role/Team card and collapse the remaining structure accordingly)